-The Championships are hosted in turn by participating clubs, we have now set up an international committee to establish the rules and co-ordinate future events.
+The Championships are hosted in turn by participating clubs, we have an international committee to establish the rules and co-ordinate who hosts future events.
 It is intended that the Championships will continue to be team events restricted to amateur ski racers.

 The magazine, "Racer Ready", has recently published an article on the AICC.
 Racer Ready Article on AICC